PUSD Facts and Information » Negotiations & Labor Relations

 • Healthcare costs for families are just $60 a month — the same low rate for over 10 years

-• PUSD currently contributes $17,250 per teacher per year to pay for healthcare and has offered to increase that to $19,500, as has already been done for classified
+• PUSD contributes $20,000 per teacher per year to pay for healthcare

 Dollar bill icon